frankwallis/plugin-typescript/README.md

 The default value is ```false```.
 As it is incompatible with other tools (editors etc), **this setting is deprecated** in favour of using ```typings``` as described below.

-#### supportHtmlImports ####
-When true, the type-checker will automatically resolve any file with a ```.html``` extension to have a default export which is a string.
-This enables importing of html templates using plugin-text with full type-checking and no errors.
-*(this feature will be removed when https://github.com/Microsoft/TypeScript/issues/6615 becomes available)*

 ## Features ##

 #### Link to source from compiler errors ####